xdoko01/pgRPG/README.md

   - [x] BUG - when shooting arrow the entity moves down - fixed by adding `accept_pos_fix_from_denylist=["ALL"]`
   - [x] Solve creation of arrow/sword swing so that it does not move player and the player does not need to have accept_pos_fix_from_denylist set to [ALL]
   - [ ] BUG - debug processor works onlywith one camera
-  - [ ] BUG - Dialogs stopped working
+  - [x] BUG - Dialogs stopped working - because engine.py imports QuestManager and QuestManager imports Quest quest.py imports scripts  (for get_script_fnc) and there are all scripts imported - we need to have script same as processor - define it at JSON string
   - [x] Prepare all weapons in some test quest - to test the factory functionality
   - [x] JSON schema - every component can have one
   - [ ] JSON Scheme for the whole quest